Machine Learning Assisted Characterization of Labyrinthine Pattern Transitions

-To summarize, we have identified a morphological transition of magnetic domains in a technologically important system and characterized their evolution in new ways by using modern machine learning and pattern recognition analysis.
-Although similar morphological transitions have been noted before, the present study involves a very subtle transition observed during a demagnetization process.
-This points to the richness of the magnetic domains in YIG (and other systems) but also is a testimony to the accuracy with which its features can be accurately and quantitatively defined.
-This has facilitated a detailed analyses about the positional correlation of the defects thus resolving the complex evolution dominating the transition.
-This is possible due to the high-resolution images and the fidelity of feature recognition and quantification from machine learning tools.
+To summarize, we have identified a morphological transition of magnetic domains in a technologically important system and characterized their evolution in new ways by using the topological argument and pattern recognition analysis combined with modern machine learning.
+The magnetic labyrinthine patterns are notoriously difficult to quantify due to the lack of clear long-range order.
+Here, by examining the correlations of topological defects, we elucidate how these defects mediate the very subtle transformation from the quenched state to the annealed state and reveal the role of topological defects in the transition.
+Information about the correlations of such local objects is inaccessible through conventional Fourier analysis and successfully characterizes the transformation of labyrinthine patterns.
+The systematic detection and correlation analysis of thousands of topological defects has been achieved for the first time through the algorithm we developed.
 These versatile tools will undoubtedly find applications in studies of diverse labyrinthine structures.